mattmakai/fullstackclojure.com/source/content/pages/10-misc/1001-best-clojure-resources.markdown

   Clojure 1.3 so hopefully a third edition will be released to cover version 1.4.

+* [Clojure in Action](http://www.manning.com/rathore/) by Manning Books is also a few years out of date but still useful for learning the basic language.
+If the book is revised it will definitely be one to pick up.

 ## Clojure web resources
 * [Clojure - Functional Programming for the JVM](http://java.ociweb.com/mark/clojure/article.html)